zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\right\rbrace.
 $$

 Thus, the mean amount of power \\(\braket{\Phi_e}\\) dissipated per particle is the same as that of the average particle \[[8](#references) (ch.
 14.6)\].
-Intuitively, if the number density of the particles is small, their "extinction beams" [do not cross](https://ghostbusters.fandom.com/wiki/Cross_the_Streams).
+Intuitively, if the number density of the particles is small, their "extinction beams" [do not overlap](https://ghostbusters.fandom.com/wiki/Cross_the_Streams).

 It is also interesting to consider the impact of extinction on a small particle (as opposed to a large detector).
 The probability of lining up a uniformly-distributed particle with a fixed target is on the order of \\(1/L^2\\).
-If the particle group is sparse (with particles occupying a small fraction of the total volume), and the particles themselves are weakly absorbing and weakly scattering (cf. Eqn.
-17.0), then interference between the incident light and the light scattered by the particle group has practically no effect as far as another small particle is concerned \[[8](#references) (ch.
+If the particle group is sparse (with particles occupying a small fraction of the total volume), and the particles themselves are weakly absorbing and weakly scattering, then interference between the incident light and the light scattered by the particle group has practically no effect as far as another small particle is concerned (cf. Eqn.
+17.0) \[[8](#references) (ch.
 14.2)\]:

 $$ \tag{17.31}
 	\frac{\sum_{j=1}^{N} C_{e,j}}{L^2}
 	= \frac{\sum_{j=1}^{N} \Phi_{ij} / \Epsilon_i}{L^2}
 	= \frac{4 \pi \sum_{j=1}^{N}  \thinspace \mathcal{Im} \big\lbrace \bm{E_0^{\*}} \cdot \mathcal{S_j}(\bm{n_i}, \psi) \cdot \bm{E_0} \big\rbrace}{(k L)^2 |\bm{E_0}|^2} \ll 1.
 $$

----

-Remove kL_min, kL_max...

 ---